Events | IMA Event

 - Rachel Hand, Collections Manager, Museum of Archaeology & Anthropology Department, University of Cambridge.

 - Miranda Lowe, Principal Curator, Crustacea, Natural History Museum.

 - Aalia Kamal, Culture and Inclusive Heritage Officer, The Heritage Council.

 The IMA would like to acknowledge the assistance of Judith Finlay and Declan Walsh, National Museum of Ireland, and Brian Crowley, Kilmainham Gaol - OPW, in shaping this programme.

 General registration: €10 per session, €35 for the full conference.

 IMA members: Free registration once logged into a registered account.
 Click here to sign in if not already completed this step and free registration will automatically be applied below.
 Note for Institutional Members: all staff within the institution can avail of free booking but must register via an account holder or by emailing the IMA.

-Students: 20% of available tickets are provided free of charge to students until 7 November, who must use their academic email address to register, using discount code: studentfws1x.
+Students: 20% of available tickets are provided free of charge to students who must use their academic email address to register, using discount code: studentfws1x.

-Volunteer/Community-led museums: 20 tickets are provided to staff or volunteers at volunteer/community-led museums, allocated on a first come, first served basis by emailing firstname.lastname@example.org.
+Volunteer/Community-led museums: 20 tickets are provided free of charge to staff or volunteers from community-led museums or members of relevant community representative groups.
+These will be allocated on a first come, first served basis by emailing firstname.lastname@example.org.